svgdotjs/svg.js/README.md

   - no tailing _semicolons_
   - use one line _comments_ to describe any additions
   - look around and you'll know what to do
-- write at least on spec example per implementation or modification
+- write at least one spec example per implementation or modification

-Before tunning the specs you will need to build the library.
+Before running the specs you will need to build the library.

 Be aware that pull requests without specs will be declined.